SNARL1/translocation/README.md

 1. First, run `make install_packages` to ensure that you have the necessary packages installed in your R environment.
 2. To run all of the analyses, type `make all` in the command line.
-3. To run only the translocation analysis execute `make trans_analysis` in the command line.
+3. To run only the translocation analysis, execute `make trans_analysis` in the command line.
-4. To run only the viability analysis execute `make viability_analysis` in the command line.
+4. To run only the viability analysis, execute `make viability_analysis` in the command line.
-5. To clean you directory of extraneous files execute `make clean` in the command line.
+5. To clean your directory of extraneous files create during these runs, execute `make clean` in the command line.

 ## Contact